Asmaamkawi/School_District_Analysis/README.md

 * Summary by School Spending:

 After looking at the belowr esults.
 It indicates that the student scores are not related with how much the school is spending.
-As we can see it shows that the hight the spending the lower the score and vesa versa.
+As we can see it shows that the hight the spending the lower the score and vice versa.

 ![name-of-you-image](https://github.com/Asmaamkawi/School_District_Analysis/blob/main/image%204.JPG)